suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/dotnet/08-deployment.md

 - replace `my-cool-image`, in both places, with a unique name for your image.

-- replace `my-cool-heroku-name` withe the name of your heroku web app.
+- replace `my-cool-Heroku-name` with the name of your Heroku web app.

 #### using the Deploy script

 _frequency: only has to be done once per project to set up, once per deployment to deploy our app_

-With the commands updated we want to run `deploy.sh.
+With the commands updated, we want to run `deploy.sh.

 ##### For Mac users